-- To use a custom image in your subscription, click Image in this Azure Subscription and choose the image from the drop-down list.
+- To use an image in your subscription, click Image in this Azure Subscription and choose the image from the drop-down list.

-- Click the add + button under Image in this Azure Subscription.
+- Click the + button under Image in this Azure Subscription.

 - Type a name for the image and click Check Availability to be sure the name is unique.

-The image name can contain only letters, numbers, underscores (_), dots (.), and hyphens (-).
+The image name can contain only letters, numbers, underscores (_), periods (.), or hyphens (-).
 The name must start with a letter or number and end with a letter, number, or underscore.

 - Choose or create a resource group in which to store the image.

-- For Source Disk, click the button to browse to your .vhd file in your storage account.
-Choose the storage account that contains the file, choose the file, and click ok.
+- For Source Disk, click the button to browse to your .VHD file in your storage account.
+Choose the storage account the file is in, choose the file, and click ok.

-The storage accounts available on the Select Image Disk dialog box are based on the region you chose in the previous step.
+The storage accounts available in the Select Image Disk dialog box are based on the region you chose in the last step.